How we test electric shavers

 Other improvements to our testing include the quick charge test.
 Previously we used the manufacturers’ recommended charging times, which varied between three and five minutes.
 But it doesn’t seem fair to compare different charging times, so we now charge each one for five minutes before timing to see how much shaving time this provides.

-All these changes mean that results for shavers tested before November 2013 aren’t directly comparable with those tested more recently (you can find the test date under the 'Specifications' tab in each review in our shavers reviews section).
+All these changes mean that results for shavers tested before October 2017 aren’t directly comparable with those tested more recently.
 However, each score still gives a very good indication of the overall performance of the shaver.